JaneliaSciComp/neuronbridge-precompute-scripts/README.md

     + subfolder = library, eg "flyem_hemibrain_1_2_1"
     + subsubfolder = alignment space, eg "JRC2018_Unisex_20x_HR"
     + subsubsubfolder = variants
-- first, the library needs to exist in the config server http://config.int.janelia.org/config/cdm_library
+- the library needs to exist in the config server http://config.int.janelia.org/config/cdm_library
+    + if it does (if you're adding to existing library), skip to the next step
+    + colormipsearch only cares about the "name" field; it should be set and present when the json input for the searches is run, and the "libraryName" field is populated from the config server "name" field
+        * I'm 95% sure it's not needed during the library load phase...
+        * ...but no harm in doing it early just in case
     + API is here: https://github.com/JaneliaSciComp/Centralized_Config
-    + Rob Svirskas can do this
+    + Rob Svirskas can do this (and probably should; we care about only that one field, and he cares about all of them, might want to insert other fields at the same time)
+    + this applies to LM and EM libraries
 - libraries are stored on disk: /nrs/jacs/jacsData/filestore/system/ColorDepthMIPs/
     + again, subdir = alignment space
 - create a subdirectory in the appropate alignment space with the library's identifier